mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Methods.md

 Plays a sound.
 Type is the category and style is the sound within that category. x and y give the sound a position, but can be left as -1 for center.
 ### public static void NewText(string newText, byte R = 255, byte G = 255, byte B = 255, bool force = false)
 Prints text messages to the console.

+## WorldGen
+### public static void TileRunner(int i, int j, double strength, int steps, int type, bool addTile = false, float speedX = 0f, float speedY = 0f, bool noYChange = false, bool overRide = true)
+Useful for spawning ores during worldgen.
+This method has a lot of vanilla tile specific code, but should still work. i and j are coordinates, type is the tile to place.

+### public static void OreRunner(int i, int j, double strength, int steps, ushort type)
+A safer version of TileRunner.
+Vanilla uses this method for the hardmode ores.
+Only tiles in the TileID.Sets.CanBeClearedDuringOreRunner or Main.tileMoss arrays will be replaced, keeping chests, trees, and special tiles safe from being overwritten.